-Heather Renée Russ (she/they) works across photography, installation and bio art.
-Her multidisciplinary practice incorporates queer femme signifiers and organic materials to explore queer ecologies, climate grief and the cumulative effects of stress on queer bodies.
+Heather Renée Russ (she/they) is a multidisciplinary artist working across sensor-based imaging, experimental photography, multi-media video installation and bio art.
+Her practice incorporates queer femme signifiers and organic materials to explore queer ecologies, climate grief and the cumulative effects of stress on queer bodies, while centering queer joy and systems of care.
 Russ comes from a rich history of organizing in underground art scenes.
 She co-directed Lair Fera, a queer collaborative space in Brooklyn.
 In San Francisco she co-produced Club Feral, a raucous mutual aid queer nightclub.
-Stewarding spaces for queer artists in ever-shifting environments directly informs her work.
+The experience of stewarding spaces for queer artists in ever-shifting environments informs her work.

 Studio shot of Heather Renée Russ at MASS MoCA residency 2022